Home Loan Experts

 So try to save a deposit, as it provides greater security to the lender.
 Here are some ideas for building up savings:

-• Aim for positive cashflow on your first rental properties, so you can use the excess rental income above the cost of ownership to fund the purchase of future properties.
+• Aim for positive cashflow on your first rental properties, so you can use the excess rental income to fund the purchase of future properties.
 Use our investment property cashflow calculator to determine whether a particular property or home loan can potentially generate positive cashflow for you.

 • Get a side hustle (second job).